Windows dev environment weekly maintenance — one command for MSYS2 · winget · toolchains

 TL;DR

 MSYS2 pacman→winget→Scoop→npm -g→rustup→cargo install-update→pipx→flutter- MSYS2 is step 1: it's the OS of your build environment on Windows.
-Skip it and native builds collapse in a domino
+Skip it and native builds collapse like dominoes

 - Each step auto-skips if the tool isn't installed; one failure doesn't stop the rest